browsermedia/bcms_mobile/README.markdown

 ```

 This will add a new directory to the project, `app/views/layouts/mobile`.
 Delete the following line from your config/production.rb file:

 ```
-# Delete this next line as it won't work if you make changes
 config.action_controller.page_cache_directory = File.join(Rails.root, 'public', 'cache')
 ```